The Ultimate Guide to Professional Gifting Etiquette

 Do your research and get to know the business to whom you want to send a gift.

-Business gift giving is an opportunity to communicate more than just what you do but how you do it, and it's often not the business gift itself that communicates that.
+Business gift giving is an opportunity to communicate more than just what you do but how you do it, and it's not just the business gift itself that communicates that.

 Go the extra mile and get custom packaging made to the proportions of your gifts.
 Present your promotional gift in the way you yourself would want to receive it.